 Override MyChecker.getImmediateSubcheckerClasses to return a list of the checkers that MyChecker depends on.
 Every one of them will be run before MyChecker is run.
 One of MyChecker's subcheckers may itself be a compound checker, and multiple checkers may declare a dependence on the same subchecker.
 The Checker Framework will run each checker once, and in an order consistent with all the dependences.

-A checker obtains information from its subcheckers (those that ran before it) by querying their Annotated Type Factory to determine the types of variables.
+A checker obtains information from its subcheckers (those that ran before it) by querying their AnnotatedTypeFactory to determine the types of variables.
+Obtain the AnnotatedTypeFactory by calling getTypeFactoryOfSubchecker.